 Trauma impacts your window of tolerance, or your ability to think and feel at the same time, as well as your memory processing system.
 That means it is tough to self-regulate while being triggered, such as when in the midst of an argument, especially compared to someone who does not have a trauma history.

-Here’s what trauma expert Dr. Bessel van der Kolk, a psychiatrist based in Boston and the author of “The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma” said when he put the famous interview by Oprah with Meghan and Harry into context:
+Here’s what trauma expert author Bessel van der Kolk of “The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma” said when he put the famous interview by Oprah with Meghan and Harry into context:

 “….you may feel a deep sense of threat when you get close to other people.
 It’s very hard to give up that hyper-alertness.
 It makes a person extremely cagey, careful not to be caught in the same situation ever again.”